 - Research mentor information:

-- IF YOU WANT TO WORK WITH A SPECIFIC RESEARCH ADVISOR: Letter of Support from project advisor indicating that they agree to be responsible for guiding the applicant through successful completion of the project and will abide by the SVP Code of Conduct and procedures and rules of this award.
-If the project advisor has additional funds that they plan to use to support the student, this should be indicated in the letter of support.
-For this letter, the project advisor should complete the SVP Futures Award Letter of Support template.
-The project advisor must also fill out the potential mentor survey.
-You will be compiling this letter with your other application materials and submitting the entire application, so your potential research advisor should share this letter with you in PDF format.
+- IF YOU WANT TO WORK WITH A SPECIFIC RESEARCH MENTOR: Letter of Support from research mentor indicating that they agree to be responsible for guiding the applicant through successful completion of the project and will abide by the SVP Code of Conduct and procedures and rules of this award.
+If the research mentor has additional funds that they plan to use to support the student, this should be indicated in the letter of support.
+For this letter, the research mentor should complete the SVP Futures Award Letter of Support template.
+The research mentor must also fill out the potential mentor survey.
+You will be compiling this letter with your other application materials and submitting the entire application, so your potential research mentor should share this letter with you in PDF format.

-- IF YOU DO NOT HAVE A SPECIFIC RESEARCH ADVISOR IN MIND: Write a brief description of any geographic constraints on where they are able to do the research experience.
+- IF YOU DO NOT HAVE A SPECIFIC RESEARCH MENTOR IN MIND: Write a brief description of any geographic constraints on where they are able to do the research experience.
 If you have circumstances that would prevent you from traveling and would thus prefer to work remotely, please state that and describe those circumstances here.
 This will be combined with the application questionnaire to help the awards committee match you with a mentor.

 - Applications will be reviewed equally regardless of whether a mentor is indicated or not.